2021 West Northamptonshire Council election

 The 2021 West Northamptonshire Council election took place during 2021, alongside nationwide local elections.
 The election was originally due to take place in May 2020, but was postponed due to the COVID-19 pandemic.

 A total of 93 councillors were elected, with the 31 wards electing 3 councillors each.
 The election was held concurrently with the Northamptonshire Police, Fire and Crime Commissioner election.

+Background

+Following the insolvency of Northamptonshire County Council, local government in Northamptonshire was reorganised, with two Unitary authorities, West Northamptonshire and North Northamptonshire, replacing the preceding County Council, and Borough and District councils.
+The first election to the new authorities was due to take place in May 2020, but was pushed forward due to the impact of the COVID-19 pandemic in England.